kiranpurohit/DataDefense_For_Federated_Learning/README.md

 #### Sample command
-PGD Attack on Southwest Airline exmaple over CIFAR-10 dataset where there is learning-defense on the data center.
+PGD Attack on Southwest Airline exmaple over CIFAR-10 dataset where there is defense on the data center.
 The attacker participate in the fixed-frequency manner.
 ```
 python simulated_averaging.py \
 --lr 0.001 \